Voxx International: Electronics

 In 2013, Audiovox developed the app for a new accessory device called Shutterball.
 Cellcom Communications holds the exclusive rights to the device.

-Around 2010, Audiovox developed various wireless communication products, some of them were walkie-talkies and cordless phones.
+Around 2010, Audiovox developed various wireless communication products; some of these products were walkie-talkies and cordless phones.

 Restatements

 On March 14, 2003, Audiovox said it planned to restate results for the first three quarters of fiscal 2002, following a review of the effect of the FASB's Emerging Issues Task Force regulations on its statements.
 The restatement would lower revenue by about $462,000, and increase income by $36,000.
 On April 15, 2003, Audiovox announced to restate results for fiscal years 2000, 2001, and the first three quarters of fiscal 2002.